SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Lighthouse's Performance audits provides a grade consisting of (the scores of individual) metrics, but also offers opportunities and diagnostics::d... as ways to improve the metrics
 Lighthouse consists of 5 categories, Performance, PWA, Best Practices, Accessibility, and SEO.

-⟮c1;Web Vitals⟯ are the stats that ⟮c2;google⟯ measures to judge ⟮c3;the user experience of your websites⟯ ⟮c1;Core Web Vitals⟯ are the subset of ⟮c2;Web Vitals⟯ that ⟮c3;apply to all web pages (and are thus considered very important)⟯ as of 2020, there are 3 core web vitals
+⟮c+;Web Vitals⟯ are the stats that ⟮c+;google⟯ measures to judge ⟮c+;the user experience of your websites⟯ ⟮c+;Core Web Vitals⟯ are the subset of ⟮c+;Web Vitals⟯ that ⟮c+;apply to all web pages (and are thus considered very important)⟯ as of 2020, there are 3 core web vitals
 Largest Contentful Paint, Cumulative Layout Shift|Core Web Vitals & Lighthouse Metrics First Input Delay|Core Web Vitals
 First Contentful Paint, Speed Index, Time to Interactive, Total Blocking Time|Lighthouse Metrics

-A ⟮c1;layout shift⟯ is when a ⟮c2;visible element⟯ ⟮c3;shifts position⟯ between ⟮c4;render frames⟯ (in bad cases causing users to e.g. ⟮c5;click the wrong button⟯)
+A ⟮c+;layout shift⟯ is when a ⟮c+;visible element⟯ ⟮c+;shifts position⟯ between ⟮c+;render frames⟯ (in bad cases causing users to e.g. ⟮c+;click the wrong button⟯)
-⟮c1;Cumulative Layout Shift (CLS)⟯ is how google measures the ⟮c2;badness⟯ of the ⟮c3;layout shifts⟯ you've going on The ⟮c1;largest contentful paint⟯ is when the ⟮c2;largest media/text block⟯ (which elements are exactly considered is more complicated) loaded, relative to ⟮c3;when the page first started loading⟯
+⟮c+;Cumulative Layout Shift (CLS)⟯ is how google measures the ⟮c+;badness⟯ of the ⟮c+;layout shifts⟯ you've going on The ⟮c+;largest contentful paint⟯ is when the ⟮c+;largest media/text block⟯ (which elements are exactly considered is more complicated) loaded, relative to ⟮c+;when the page first started loading⟯

-a ⟮c1;long task⟯ is when ⟮c2;the main JS thread⟯ is ⟮c3;blocked⟯ for more than ⟮c4;50ms⟯ ⟮c1;Total Blocking Time⟯ as a Lighthouse metric measures ⟮c2;cumulative length⟯ of ⟮c3;long tasks⟯ between ⟮c4;First Contentful Paint⟯ and ⟮c5;Time To Interactive⟯ the ⟮c1;Lighthouse Speed Index⟯ is how quickly ⟮c2;the viewport is visually populated with content⟯ ⟮c1;Time to Interactive⟯ as a ⟮c2;lighthouse⟯ metric is the time it takes for a page to ⟮c3;become fully interactive⟯
+a ⟮c+;long task⟯ is when ⟮c+;the main JS thread⟯ is ⟮c+;blocked⟯ for more than ⟮c+;50ms⟯ ⟮c+;Total Blocking Time⟯ as a Lighthouse metric measures ⟮c+;cumulative length⟯ of ⟮c+;long tasks⟯ between ⟮c+;First Contentful Paint⟯ and ⟮c+;Time To Interactive⟯ the ⟮c+;Lighthouse Speed Index⟯ is how quickly ⟮c+;the viewport is visually populated with content⟯ ⟮c+;Time to Interactive⟯ as a ⟮c+;lighthouse⟯ metric is the time it takes for a page to ⟮c+;become fully interactive⟯

 CLS  Cumulative Layout Shift
 FCP  First Contentful Paint